 In our culture, it seems like everyone is stressed.
-With our clients and in Vera clinics, it’s one of the key topics we talk about.
+With our clients and in Vera care centers, it’s one of the key topics we talk about.
 The majority of our coaching clients deal with stress at some level.
 There are a variety of causes: a new job, change in environment, a spiraling to do list, or a full season of life.

 Because stress is so prevalent, it’s essential that we find a way to notice stress triggers and symptoms, and develop plans to address them.